SF-2414

 Plain Language

-Employers must provide a plain-language, stand-alone written notice to any employee (or their authorized representative) who will foreseeably be directly affected by an automated decision system used for non-hiring employment decisions.
-The notice must be provided at least 30 days before first deploying an ADS, by January 1, 2027 for systems already in use, or within 30 days of hiring a new employee.
-The notice must describe the types of decisions affected, the data categories and sources used, key parameters that disproportionately affect output, the ADS vendor, any quotas, the employee's right to access and correct their data, and the employer's anti-retaliation obligations.
-The notice must be delivered in the same language used for routine workplace communications.
+Employers must provide advance written notice to each employee (or their authorized representative) who will foreseeably be directly affected by an automated decision system used for employment-related decisions other than hiring.
+The notice must be delivered at least 30 days before a new ADS is deployed, by January 1, 2027 for systems already in use, or within 30 days of hiring a new employee.
+The notice must contain seven specific categories of information: the types of employment decisions affected, the data categories and sources, key parameters that disproportionately affect output, the ADS vendor, any quota details, the employee's data access and correction rights, and anti-retaliation protections.
+The notice must be a standalone plain-language communication delivered via a simple method such as email.

 Statutory Text